HamPiRadio/HamPiRadio/README.md

 (Like the MVP, or from Michael’s website.)

 #### Contributing:
+Contributors are welcome to this project.
+For Active 'On The Go' issues please to see us here:  HamPiRadio Discord https://discord.com/invite/6k9mv8ME
 Your ideas and input are welcomed, here.
 If you are able to report bugs, then please do.
 Feature requests are encouraged; and any contributions to the documentation/ wiki are welcomed.
 Why not say ‘Hi!’ in the HamPiRadio Discord https://discord.com/invite/6k9mv8ME

 #### Schematic: